elmtree-askmo/cloudcannon-app/content/learn/history-of-the-world/how-do-gendered-constructs-influence-societal-understandings-of-space.md

 url: /learn/history-of-the-world/questions/how-do-gendered-constructs-influence-societal-understandings-of-space
 score: 9.0
 related_article1:
-    id: 169017
+    id: 169023
-    title: What is the historical significance of the Serdan House in the context of revolution?
+    title: >-
+        What are the gendered and anti-revolutionary filters present in media representations?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-is-the-historical-significance-of-the-serdan-house-in-the-context-of-revolution
+    url: /learn/history-of-the-world/questions/what-are-the-gendered-and-antirevolutionary-filters-present-in-media-representations
 related_article2:
+    id: 169019
+    title: >-
+        How did women strategically use architecture during revolutionary movements?
+    subject: History of the World
+    url: /learn/history-of-the-world/questions/how-did-women-strategically-use-architecture-during-revolutionary-movements
+related_article3:
     id: 169007
+    title: >-
-    title: How is architecture strategically used in different contexts?
+        How is architecture strategically used in different contexts?
     subject: History of the World
     url: /learn/history-of-the-world/questions/how-is-architecture-strategically-used-in-different-contexts
-related_article3:
-    id: 169004
-    title: In what ways does critical theory reframe architectural narratives?
-    subject: History of the World
-    url: /learn/history-of-the-world/questions/in-what-ways-does-critical-theory-reframe-architectural-narratives
 related_article4:
-    id: 169007
+    id: 169020
-    title: How is architecture strategically used in different contexts?
+    title: >-
+        How are historical events represented in cultural narratives within architecture?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-is-architecture-strategically-used-in-different-contexts
+    url: /learn/history-of-the-world/questions/how-are-historical-events-represented-in-cultural-narratives-within-architecture
 related_article5:
     id: 169017
+    title: >-
-    title: What is the historical significance of the Serdan House in the context of revolution?
+        What is the historical significance of the Serdan House in the context of revolution?
     subject: History of the World
     url: /learn/history-of-the-world/questions/what-is-the-historical-significance-of-the-serdan-house-in-the-context-of-revolution
 ---